Geospatial Data Services

-Based on the above points, it is clear that applying machine learning in GIS and remote sensing of spatial data is expanding the scope of cartography to include various new-age applications.
+Based on the above points, it is clear that applying AI/ML in GIS and remote sensing of spatial data is expanding the scope of cartography to include various new-age applications.
 From extracting road network data to creating digital maps and planning and managing pedestrian and traffic movements during public events to assessing the impact of changing weather conditions, natural disasters, or increasing population in a particular region, incorporating machine learning into GIS is clearly the way forward.
 As technology advances and we see more innovations in machine learning and remote sensing equipment, there will be several applications with GIS data in the near future.

 For organisations on the digital transformation journey, agility is key in responding to a rapidly changing technology and business landscape.
 Now more than ever, it is crucial to deliver and exceed on organisational expectations with a robust digital mindset backed by innovation.
 Enabling businesses to sense, learn, respond, and evolve like a living organism, will be imperative for business excellence going forward.
 A comprehensive, yet modular suite of services is doing exactly that.
 Equipping organisations with intuitive decision-making automatically at scale, actionable insights based on real-time solutions, anytime/anywhere experience, and in-depth data visibility across functions leading to hyper-productivity, Live Enterprise is building connected organisations that are innovating collaboratively for the future.